nfrankeln/nfrankeln/README.md

    Update:
    Its been about 6 months since I started.
 Since then I have learned the basics of HTML,CSS and JS.
    I am also attending a programming boocamp called CODE PLATOON.

+   Update 2:
+     I have just graduated from CODE PLATOON.
+It was a valuable experiance.
+Some of the new skills I learned were Python,Django,React,Postgresql.

 You can reach me at (ntnyfranky@gmail.com)